ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 The goal of this post is to propose a clean and elegant alternative implementation that takes better advantage of Keras' modular design.
 It is not intended as tutorial on variational autoencoders [*]_.
-Rather, we study variational autoencoders as a specific case of variational inference in deep latent Gaussian models with inference networks, and demonstrate how we can use Keras to implement them in a modular fashion such that they can be easily adapted to approximate inference in various common problems with different (non-Gaussian) likelihoods, such as classification with Bayesian logistic / softmax regression.
+Rather, we study variational autoencoders as a special case of variational inference in deep latent Gaussian models using inference networks, and demonstrate how we can use Keras to implement them in a modular fashion such that they can be easily adapted to approximate inference in tasks beyond unsupervised learning, and with complicated (non-Gaussian) likelihoods.

-This first post will lay the groundwork for a series of future posts that explore ways to extend this basic modular framework to implement the more powerful methods proposed in the latest research, such as the normalizing flows for building richer posterior approximations [#rezende2015]_, importance weighted autoencoders [#burda2015]_, the Gumbel-softmax trick for inference in discrete latent variables [#jang2016]_, and even the most recent GAN-based density-ratio estimation techniques for likelihood-free inference [#mescheder2017]_ [#tran2017]_.
+This first post will lay the groundwork for a series of future posts that explore ways to extend this basic modular framework to implement the cutting-edge methods proposed in the latest research, such as the normalizing flows for building richer posterior approximations [#rezende2015]_, importance weighted autoencoders [#burda2015]_, the Gumbel-softmax trick for inference in discrete latent variables [#jang2016]_, and even the most recent GAN-based density-ratio estimation techniques for likelihood-free inference [#mescheder2017]_ [#tran2017]_.

 .. _Keras: https://keras.io/
 .. _guiding principles: https://keras.io/#guiding-principles